ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/defining_simulation.rst

 there are still some interesting applications for this.

-As an example application we will consider an optimization of the focal position in an `LWFA`_ simulation.
+As an example application we will consider an optimization of the focal position in a Laser Wakefield Acceleration (LWFA) simulation.
 We can maximize the ejection of electrons from the plasma in a particular energy range by adjusting the focal position of the laser.
 Very loosely speaking:
 The earlier we focus, the more energy can be transferred to the plasma.
-The full example code can be found `here`_.

 Wrap ``Simulation`` definition into function
 --------------------------------------------